 Analysis and Award Winners

 We are committed to keeping an eye on product development in this gear category.
 Routinely scouring the bike trailer market, we have yet to come across a model that could knock our award winners from their pedestals.
-We still stand by our recommendations, while highlighting another product, the Burley Nomad, for its marked capabilities in bike touring.
+We did find the Burley Travoy intriguing, however, for its unique design and grocery bike commuting capabilities.

 BOB Ibex Plus